Axel-Barbelanne/jimny-wiki/Improvements-And-Suggestions.md

 **Mounting Improvements**
 	A lot of the components are currently just velcro'd on due to time constraints, but this should be improved for things not to move while driving

-There are many more future improvements to be made of course, a little more on the future objectives can be seen in [[Getting-Started||Getting Started]].
+There are many more future improvements to be made of course, a little more on the future objectives can be seen in [Getting Started](https://github.com/Axel-Barbelanne/jimny-wiki/wiki/Getting-Started).

 ### Additional Potential Features